tmpfs/trucks/README.md

 }
 ```

-Note some data omitted from the example output for brevity.
+Note that some data has been omitted from the example output for brevity.

 ## API